grzelkowski/quick-ajax-post-loader/readme.txt

 Yes, developers can use available WordPress hooks and filters to fully customize functionality.

 == Changelog ==

+= 1.8.6 - 2025-12-03 =
+- Improved how multiple AJAX containers work together on the same page to ensure they stay independent and conflict-free.
+- Enhanced consistency between sorting, filtering, and post loading for a smoother user experience.
+- Optimized internal AJAX handling for better stability across different setups.
+- Added small internal cleanups to improve overall reliability and maintainability.
+- Tested and confirmed compatibility with WordPress 6.9.

 = 1.8.5 - 2025-11-20 =
 - Refactored internal AJAX rendering logic for improved structure and maintainability.